Transformation of Energy Systems

 In the Research Unit Transformation of Energy Systems, we develop, investigate, and optimize future scenarios for a sustainable energy supply.

 We consider a diverse range of regional, national, and international demand and generation scenarios and use real load and weather data to determine economically and ecologically optimal generation structures.
-In addition to conventional heating and power plants, renewable energy plants, and environmental heat, we also include storage technologies such as electrolysis, methanization, pump storage, and various battery storage technologies in our calculations.
+In addition to conventional heating and power plants, renewable energy plants, and environmental heat, we also include storage and sector coupling technologies such as electrolysis, methanization, pump storage, and various battery storage technologies in our calculations.